poshjosh/chinomsoikwuagwu.com/2020/06/12/Amazon-Aurora.md

   * Single, virtual volume that uses solid state drives (SSDs)
   * Multi-AZ.
 Each AZ has a copy of DB cluster data.

+- Single master clusters: Aurora Serverless, Parallel query, Global Database.

 - For multi-master clusters, all DB instances have read-write capability.
 In this case, the distinction between primary instance and Replica doesn't apply.

+  * To create a multi-master cluster, you choose Multiple writers under Database features when creating the cluster.

 __Notes__

 - Aurora doesn't support local zones.